Joe-McCann/cs-241-hugo-notes/content/course/setTheory/Sections/differentInfiniteSizes.md

 ### Density

-Lets begin by looking at a theorem that should be fairly obvious
+Let's begin by looking at a theorem that should be fairly obvious

 > **Theorem**: Let $a,b\in\mathbb{Q}$ and $a\neq b$.
 Then there exists a $x\in\mathbb{R}$ such that $a<x<b$